Probing quantum entanglement with Generalized Parton Distributions at the Electron-Ion Collider: Conclusions

-We have focused on the polarization and entanglement of the produced $q\bar{q}$ pairs.
-Whether these properties survive as observables in realistic experiments is a nontrivial problem that requires separate theoretical investigations.
+We have focused on the polarization and entanglement of the produced $q\bar{q}$ pairs to leading order in perturbation theory.
+In future, the impact of the next-to-leading order corrections should be investigated (cf. \cite{Boussarie:2016ogo}).
+Moreover, other types of GPDs such as the polarized GPDs $\tilde{H}_{q,g}$ can contribute and become important at low energy.
+Most importantly, whether the entanglement properties discussed in this paper survive as observables in realistic experiments is a nontrivial problem that requires separate theoretical investigations.
 For massive quarks $s,c,b$ (or antiquarks $\bar{s},\bar{c},\bar{b}$), the canonical method is to tag events where the quarks fragment into heavy baryons $\Lambda,\Lambda_c,\Lambda_b$ (or antibaryons $\bar{\Lambda},\bar{\Lambda}_c,\bar{\Lambda}_b$) \cite{Galanti:2015pqa}.
 Their subsequent weak decays such as $\Lambda \to p+\pi^-$ allows one to reconstruct the polarization vectors $B_a,\bar{B}_a$ \cite{Bunce:1976yb,Lundberg:1989hw} and the spin density matrix $C_{ab}$ \cite{Tornqvist:1980af,Afik:2025grr}.
 For light quarks, methods outlined in \cite{Cheng:2025cuv} may be applicable to DIS.
 In both cases, detailed simulations with a realistic detector setup at the EIC are necessary \cite{Lin:2025eci,Gu:2025ijz}.